 The Union organizes various social and cultural events and provides excellent facilities such as a multi-gym, squash courts, sports hall, saunas, pool tables, game machines, and a student nightclub.
 The Union also sponsors numerous societies and clubs for a variety of interests including politics, religion, sports, and the arts.
 BC students are also encouraged to participate in one of the Union’s local community projects.

-In addition to Queen Mary events, BC students are encouraged to participate in monthly activities organized by the BC on-site coordinator.
+In addition to Queen Mary events, BC students are encouraged to participate in monthly activities organized by the BC resident director.
 In the past, activities and excursions have included museum and theatre visits in London and trips to Brighton and Hastings.